The Mycelial Mirror's Spiral Economics

 The Economics of Flourishing

 As we face mounting evidence that extraction-based economics cannot deliver sustainable wellbeing, Spiral Economics offers a compelling alternative grounded in both ancient wisdom and cutting-edge science.
-By designing economic systems that optimise for connection, resonance, and field health, we create the foundation for an economy that truly serves life.
+By designing economic systems that nourish the fields from which value emerges, we create the conditions for genuine, lasting prosperity.